flexiblepower/powermatcher-documentation/Events-Scheduling.md

 A full event driven system is a system where a BidUpdate towards another Agent would automatically activate that Agent to do something with it immediately and generate a new event/ or update immediately.
 The advantage of such a system is that the whole system will respond to even a minor change; so if a Device Agent updates his status it will receive a priceUpdate that has processed his latest BidUpdate, relatively fast.
 The downside of a full event driven system; especially with a lot of agents, is that each individual event will kickstart the system and cause a shockwave.

-The other extreme, a fully scheduled system is a system where agents dont react immediately on every new event but wait a while possibly receiving more events in the mean time and send a new update at a scheduled time.
+The other extreme, a fully scheduled system is a system where agents don't react immediately on every new event but wait a while possibly receiving more events in the mean time and send a new update at a scheduled time.
 A sort of filter system.
 The advantage is that we don't create an oversensitive system viable to shockwaves.
 However the downside is that device agents could potentially have to wait for quite a long time before receiving a PriceUpdate that has processed their BidUpdate.

 That's why we have created a hybrid system; a system that is normally an event driven system, but when a particular agent starts to get really busy it will naturally start to schedule by itself.